 Significant Contribution to Food Safety Award

 The Significant Contribution to Food Safety Award recognises a person or group who has helped improve food safety in New Zealand.
-The 2020 winner is Aaron Dodunski (Mobile Beef Packers).
+Entries for the 2021 award are open, and close on 4 June 2021.

 - science and research